ronisbr/PrettyTables.jl/docs/src/man/usage.md

 The configuration used when printing the table is defined by `conf`.
-This object can be created by the function `set_pt_conf` in which the keyword parameters can be any one supported as shown in the following sections.
+This object can be created by the function `set_pt_conf` in which the keyword parameters can be any one supported by the function `pretty_table`.

 !!! note